 This sweet and sour chicken is full of crispy chicken, fresh pineapple and bell peppers, all tossed in a sweet and savory sauce.
 A classic Chinese food dish that tastes even better than the take out version.

-Sweet and sour chicken is a super popular Chinese takeout dish, because that combination of crunchy chicken, sweet juicy pineapple and crisp peppers just cannot be beat.
-I make this dish at home at least once a month to get my Chinese food cravings satisfied, and my kids love it too.
-Serve it with stir fries such as Szechuan beef, Hunan chicken, chicken lo mein, veggie fried rice or a cool Asian cucumber salad for a complete Asian inspired meal!
+Sweet and sour chicken is a super popular Chinese takeout dish.
+The combination of crunchy chicken, sweet juicy pineapple and crisp peppers just cannot be beat.
+I make this dish at home at least once a month to get my Chinese food cravings satisfied.
+Best of all, my kids love it too.
+Serve it with other Asian food recipes such as Szechuan beef, Hunan chicken, chicken lo mein, veggie fried rice or a cool Asian cucumber salad for a complete Asian inspired meal!

 There are always those classic dishes that seem to live on through the years because they’re just that good.
-Sweet and sour chicken is one of those recipes for me and I had to share my version that’s just as good as any restaurant.
-An easy and pleasing dish for the entire family.
+Sweet and sour chicken is one of them, and I had to share my version that’s as good as a restaurant.
+This is an easy and pleasing dish for the entire family.

 Sweet And Sour Chicken Ingredients